Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/bestiary-1/choral.md

     desc: " ([[aura]], [[divine]], [[evocation]], [[sonic]]);  20 feet.
 Allies in the area gain a +2 status bonus to sonic damage rolls and a +1 status bonus to AC and all saves against [[sonic]] and [[auditory]] effects.
 Enemies in the area take a –2 status penalty to sonic damage rolls and a –1 status penalty to AC and all saves against [[sonic]] and [[auditory]] effects."
 abilities_bot:
   - name: "Deafening Aria"
-    desc: "  On a critical hit with piercing hymn, the target is [[deafened|deafened]] for 1 minute."
+    desc: "  On a critical hit with piercing hymn, the target is [[rules/conditions.md#Deafened|deafened]] for 1 minute."
   - name: "Harmonize"
     desc: "⬻  The choral angel adds its harmony to a choral angel ally within its harmonizing aura.
 The ally can cast [[calm emotions]] or heroism on its next turn in place of its 3rd-level [[sound burst]] or heighten its 3rd-level [[sound burst]] by 1 level.
 If five different choral angels use Harmonize on the same choral angel ally, it can instead cast [[divine decree]] in place of its 3rd-level [[sound burst]]."